-The introduction of sound was perhaps the most dramatic advancement in the history of film.
-From chilling sound effects and atmospheric music to the witty dialogue between two characters, our favorite movies just wouldn’t be the same had they been made in the silent era.
+The introduction of sound in filmmaking was perhaps the most dramatic advancement in the history of movies.
+From chilling sound effects and atmospheric music to the witty dialogue between two characters, our favorite films just wouldn’t be the same had they been made in the silent era.
 Just like the tremendous effort it takes to get the right shots and put them all together in post, adding sound effectively require immense creativity, skill, and attention.

 The world is full of sound, and we as humans are very sensitive to what we hear.
 One of the most powerful uses of sound in film involves simply interpreting and conveying how natural (or everyday) sounds affect how we feel.
 Sound also works to affect mood by simulating reality and creating illusions.

 For example, if a woman is shown sitting alone in her room with a book, the average viewer will absorb a completely different mood if 1) we hear children playing in the background or 2) we hear loud thunder and rain.
 Pouring rain accompanied by frightening thunder makes us feel anxious even though they are sound effects added by a talented editor.
 When the woman then hears a booming knock on her door, you can bet a sound designer chose the perfect sound to give viewers a startling, curious effect.

 You may not have realized it, but dialogue is a very powerful way in which sound is used to heighten emotions in film.
 Dialogue is an incredibly effective way of getting the audience introduced to a character, hooked into a story, or transported to a different state of mind.
 The way two or more characters on screen speak to one another makes all the difference for your audience, and it’s an important consideration if you want the right mood for your story.
 It’s not only what your characters say, but how they say it.